-The other required change is in the mxData command, which now takes a fourth argument means for the vector of observed means from the data calculated using the R mean command.
+The other required change is in the mxData command, which now takes a fourth argument means for the vector of observed means from the data, calculated using the R mean command.

 '''

 mxData(

-observed=matrix(var(testData),1,1, dimnames = list(selVars, selVars)),
+observed=var(testData),

 type="cov",

 numObs=1000,

 means=mean(testData)

-))
+)

 '''

-When a mean vector is supplied and a parameter added for the estimated mean, the RAM matrices A, S and F are augmented with an M matrix which can be referred to in the output in a similar was as the expected variance before.
+When a mean vector is supplied and a parameter added for the estimated mean, the RAM matrices A, S and F are augmented with an M matrix which can be referred to in the output in a similar way as the expected variance before.

 '''

-univSatFitlm <- mxRun(univSatModellm)
+univSatFit1m <- mxRun(univSatModel1m)

-EM1m <- mxEval(M, univSatFitlm)
+EM1m <- mxEval(M, univSatFit1m)

 '''